ModderHangout/ESP32S3-Gamepad/README.md

 It is specifically designed for DIY simulator hardware builders looking to create custom button boxes for games like *Euro Truck Simulator 2 (ETS2)*, *American Truck Simulator (ATS)*, and racing simulators.

-NOTE THIS CAN BE USED WITHOUGHT INTENT TO CREATE A BUTTON BOX IT WOULD JUST NEED TO BE MODIFIED WHICH YOU WILL NOT FIND HERE
+NOTE THIS CAN BE USED WITHOUGHT INTENT TO CREATE A BUTTON BOX IT WOULD JUST NEED TO BE MODIFIED

 ## 🚀 Features
 - **Native USB Execution**: Runs directly on the ESP32-S3 internal USB controller via the TinyUSB stack.
 No external UART bridge chips are required.